 Ivan is always on the move, always running from here to there.
 He never walks slowly, never slows down.
 Moving quickly and never standing still can represent difficulty with static balance.

 How does a person move?
 What is the quality?
 Do they have habitual postures, asymmetrical positions, particular movement patterns?
 In this discussion relating to the International Classification of Functioning, Disability & Health- Children & Youth (ICF-CY), we explore an added domain of Posture and Movement (otherwise known as Motor Functions).
 As discussed in a previous post, this is an addition to the traditional ICF-CY made by the Neuro-Developmental Treatment Association.
 This domain highlights common postures and movement patterns that run through many activities.
 The category of posture and movement describes how a child looks in their general every-day movement.
 Yes, the left lean is present is sitting, standing and gait.
 The W-sitting is habitual whenever on the floor.
 The entire right hemiplegic side is retracted in all positions.
 In my experience, this domain is often useful for justifying equipment components.
 I need the lateral on the seating system because of the left lean.
 I need the pelvic control in the support walker because of the hip retraction.
-Additionally, If you see changes in this domain at reassessment, you have done an excellent job of shifting the system.
+Additionally, If you see changes in this domain at reassessment, the system has often had a significant shift.

 - The impairment is most likely decreased balance.